Secrets of Shambhala: In Pema Chodron's Shadow

 LEFT: Pema Chodron watches as Chogyam Trungpa "marries" one of his many wives RIGHT: Pema bowing in front of Trungpa

 "I served Rinpoche big glasses of gin first thing in the morning," one student of Trungpa's said.
 "Mike and I had to carry Rinpoche down the stairs because he was quite drunk and seemed to be unconscious," his butler John Perks said.
 "I brought Rinpoche a full bottle [of sake] and he drank it down as if it were water...Rinpoche was drinking almost continuously.
 In fact, it became difficult to obtain saké in Halifax because we had drunk most of it.
 Rinpoche got up one night and vomited blood in the sink."
+His ability to drink copious amounts of alcohol was "evidence" of his divine-like nature.
+"You have to understand that Trungpa Rinpoche is not an ordinary person," a teacher replied to a question about Trungpa's drinking.
+"He is a bodhisattva."

 "Although his drinking and sexual exploits were never kept secret, his staggering coke habit was well concealed from his students," writes Nancy Steinbeck in her book The Other Side of Eden that she co-wrote with her husband John Steinbeck IV.
 They spent time studying with Trungpa in the 1970s.
 "The truth leaked out about his $40,000-a-year coke habit and an addiction to Seconol."
 They said he would do cocaine all night long.
 "Women were trained as consorts.
 That meant they knew what to do when he threw up, shit in the bed, snorted coke till dawn, turned his attention to other women, and maybe even got in the mood for a threesome."